Developing a bloated stomach after spinal cord injury can cause survivors and caregivers to grow concerned.

-There are a few reasons why you may experience more frequent bloating after spinal cord injury.
+There are reasons why you may experience more frequent bloating after spinal cord injury.

 This article will explain how SCI can contribute to stomach bloating and go over ways to manage it.